materialsvirtuallab/snap/README.md

 ## Running examples

 The examples are under the `usage` folder.
+Noting that the current SNAP parameters are compatible with Lammps-2018 version.
+For newer version of Lammps, minor changes may need to be adjusted.

 For example, one can run the `Mo/usage/elastic_example` by simply the following command
 > lmp_serial -in in.elastic